-The Cross-Disciplinary Internship Program is designed to enhance the student experience by providing an opportunity for continuing post-secondary students registered in non-physics majors to participate in novel research in astroparticle physics (APP).
-This program is open to students across Canada to work with leading APP faculty over the course of the summer term (16 weeks between May and August 2023), alternative terms are available with pre-approval.
+The Cross-Disciplinary Internship Program is designed to enhance the student experience by providing an opportunity for continuing post-secondary students registered in non-physics majors1 to participate in novel research in astroparticle physics (APP).
+This program is open to students across Canada to work with leading APP faculty over the course of the summer term (16 weeks between May and August 2024), alternative terms are available with pre-approval.
 This program is intended to provide students with meaningful opportunities to engage in discovery-based learning and to develop research and communications skills.

-For the summer of 2023, there will be a maximum of 4 positions available valued at a maximum of \$12,000 CAN payable by invoice, and the funds are only to be used for salary reimbursement.
+For the summer of 2024, \$12,000 CAD (payable by invoice) will be made available for salary reimbursements for award students.
 During this time, students will implement a co-developed research project that draws upon their unique expertise and skills with a host supervisor.
 Supervisors (faculty or postdoctoral fellows) will provide resources required to complete the research project (e.g. office/lab space, equipment, consumables, etc.).
 In addition, a contribution of \$500 CAN from the supervisor towards student opportunities (e.g. conference participation, training opportunities, etc.) is required.
 Students and their supervisors will also have access to the McDonald Institute network and professional development training opportunities.
 Students and supervisors are strongly encouraged to apply for complementary funding from other sources.
 These funds must be disclosed in a timely manner to the McDonald Institute.

-Prior to applying, students and their supervisors must contact Dr. Alexandra Pedersen, the McDonald Institute's Business Development Officer, at admin@mcdonaldinstitute.ca to discuss their project.
+Prior to applying, students and their supervisors must contact admin@mcdonaldinstitute.ca to discuss their project.
 Please use "CDI Program - [LAST NAME]" as the subject line when reaching out.

-&lt;sup>1 Non-physics disciplines include, but are not limited to, artificial intelligence, biology, chemistry, climate change, computer studies, economics, education, engineering, geography, geology, health studies, Indigenous studies, law, sociology, etc. This program is not open to undergraduate or graduate students enrolled in physics.
+1 Non-physics disciplines include, but are not limited to, artificial intelligence, biology, chemistry, climate change, computer studies, economics, education, engineering, geography, geology, health studies, Indigenous studies, law, sociology, etc. This program is not open to undergraduate or graduate students enrolled in physics.
 For other opportunities, please see the McDonald Institute funding opportunities website.